 New malware spreading campaign now picks up steam on the Internet, luring users to fake CAPTCHA websites.
-People are asked to press certain key combinations to prove they are not a robot, and get infected with malware in the end.
-As the analysis shows, the virus that installs in such a way is Lumma Stealer (a.k.a Lumma C2).
+People are asked to press certain key combinations to prove they are not robot and get infected with malware in the end.
+As the analysis shows, the virus that installs in such a way is Lumma Stealer.
 Let’s have a deeper look at how this works and how you can protect yourself.

 Lumma Stealer from a fake CAPTCHA check: Campaign overview

-On September 20, quite a few analysts pointed at a rather unusual malware spreading campaign, taking place on fake CAPTCHA websites.
+On September 20, quite a few analysts pointed at a rather unusual malware-spreading campaign, taking place on fake CAPTCHA websites.
 Hackers establish this landing and create a redirect from a dodgy website.
-Our own observations led to a chain of pages that offer pirated movies; we met the same sites in other redirection campaigns, though with less worrying consequences.
-However, domains where fraudulent anti-robot checks happen are newly-established.
+Our observations led to a chain of pages that offer pirated movies; we met the same sites in other redirection campaigns, though with less worrying consequences.
+However, domains, where fraudulent anti-robot checks happen, are newly established.

 List of fake CAPTCHA domains